DangerousThings/flexsecure-applets/README.md

 ## Development Usage

 Install Docker.
 Use the `docker-*.sh` scripts in `scripts/` to compile and test the applets.
 Binaries will be placed in `bin/`.
 This repository also runs on a Drone CI server.

+## Version Command

+The build system in this repository adds an extra version APDU command to each applet.
+See `scripts/compile/res/version.py`.
+Use this build system if you want to generate release equivalent binaries.